Data decolonization: United Nations Declaration on the Rights of Indigenous Peoples

 The United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) was first introduced to the General Assembly in 2007.
 UNDRIP outlines the comprehensive rights of Indigenous peoples, and serves as a guideline for countries seeking reconciliation with their Indigenous populations.
 Article 18 especially outlines Indigenous rights to have decision-making power in matters that affect their rights, and this affects their data rights as well.
 Four countries voted against UNDRIP when it was first proposed: Canada, United States, New Zealand, and Australia, although all four would later agree with the declaration.

 Canada

-The Canadian government began to endorse UNDRIP in 2010, and the and began to fully implement it in 2021.
+The Canadian government began to endorse UNDRIP in 2010, and they began to fully implement it in 2021.
 In 2015, the Truth and Reconciliation Commission urged all levels of the Canadian government to adopt the UNDRIP.

 United States

 The United States supports the declaration, but does not support the UNDRIP.
-In 2016, the Organization of American States ratfied the American Declaration on the Rights of Indigenous Peoples, which is similar to the UNDRIP.
+In 2016, the Organization of American States ratified the American Declaration on the Rights of Indigenous Peoples, which is similar to the UNDRIP.